carlvilla/Multi-CTBNCs/README.md

 * **increaseFeatureStates10Duration** - Experiments to evaluate the influence of the cardinality of feature variables on the performance of algorithms when sequences have a duration of 10 time units.
 * **increaseFeatureStates20Duration** - Experiments to evaluate the influence of the cardinality of feature variables on the performance of algorithms when sequences have a duration of 20 time units.
 * **increaseVariablesStates** - Experiments to compare the performance of the algorithms when varying the number of states of class and feature variables.
-* **mainExperiments** - Comprehensive experiments over randomly generated datasets using different number of class and feature variables, cardinalities and density of the structures
+* **mainExperiments** - Comprehensive experiments over randomly generated datasets using a different number of class and feature variables, cardinalities and density of the structures
 * **runAllExperimentsVillaBlancoEtAl2022** - Runs all the experiments from [[2]](#2).

 The tasks can be executed with the following command: